keyraphi/winder/README.md

 `winder` is designed to compute 3D geometric winding numbers across massive query grids entirely on the GPU.
 By leveraging highly optimized spatial data structures (such as specialized 8-ary Bounding Volume Hierarchies), the library collapses the typical $\mathcal{O}(N \times M)$ brute-force complexity of mesh evaluation down to high-speed logarithmic bounds.

-Whether you are evaluating solid angles of open sheets, identifying inside/outside boundaries of complex closed manifolds, or computing continuous volumetric fields for graphics and physical simulations, `winder` handles millions of primitives and queries seamlessly via native PyTorch integration.
+Whether you are evaluating solid angles of open sheets, identifying inside/outside boundaries of complex closed manifolds, or computing continuous volumetric fields for graphics and physical simulations, `winder` handles millions of primitives and queries seamlessly.
+Integration to torch, tensorflow, jax, etc works via DLPack-capsules.

 For an in-depth dive into the underlying mathematical principles, spatial layout partitioning, and performance benchmarks, read our formal write-up: